 Day 03 | Excursions at Mashpi Lodge

 Today you'll have an early start to witness morning birding inside the forest and the beauty of the butterflies in the Life Centre.
-The activity begins at 6:30 in the hotel lobby with a cup of coffee or hot chocolate and cookies.
-Then you walk along the road to the Life Center, meanwhile you may find flocks of birds crossing the road or colorful tanagers seeking for fruits in the treetops.
-The best way to get to Life Center is through the forest, so you take the Howler Monkeys trail (Aulladores).
-This trail goes across one the original forest were many of the centenarian trees survive login, being the “copal” tree (Dacryodes cupularis) the most emblematic.
-Early in the morning this trail is full of noises, and here you may see or listen the call of some of the rare birds like: the Rufous-fronted Wood-quail (Odontophorus erythrops) or Rufous-crowned Antpitta (Pittasoma rufopileatum).
-Along this trail our local guide will listen to any sound in the forest, so he can show you maybe a colorful bird or the very elusive howler monkeys (Alouatta palliate), while our naturalist guide will take any opportunity to talk about the ecology and conservation of the forest.
-Both will share their extensive knowledge of forest plants and their uses.
+The activity begins at 6:30am in the hotel lobby with a cup of coffee or hot chocolate and cookies.
+Then, start your walk along the road to the Life Center, along the way finding flocks of birds crossing the road or colorful tanagers seeking fruits in the treetops.
+The best way to get to Life Center is through the forest on the Howler Monkeys trail (Aulladores).
+Early in the morning this trail is full of noises and you might hear the call of some rare birds like: the Rufous-fronted Wood-quail (Odontophorus erythrops) or Rufous-crowned Antpitta (Pittasoma rufopileatum).
+Along this trail your local guide will listen for the sounds of colorful birds or the very elusive howler monkeys (Alouatta palliate), while your naturalist guide will talk about the ecology and conservation of the forest.

-Once in the Life Center you can enjoy from the comfort of the expansive wooden deck all sorts of wildlife, from birds to rodents and other mammals – the most of them visiting our fruit feeders in front of the deck.
-Around 8am we will enjoy a picnic breakfast.
+From the comfort of the Life Centre’s expansive wooden deck, enjoy all sorts of wildlife, from birds to rodents and other mammals – the majority of them visiting fruit feeders in front of the deck.
+Around 8am, enjoy a picnic breakfast.
 The center is conceived as a place for learning and discovery, but also where guests can disconnect, where they can contemplate the views.
-Inside the Center our guest will learn more about the butterflies that inhabit the region, being shown the process of these creatures from eggs to larva or caterpillar to chrysalis or pupa to winged wonder.
-Other points of learning include various species of host plants use by the butterflies to lay there egg and feed the larvae, like passion flowers, birds of paradise, milk weeds and many others in beautiful gardens all around the structure.
-Close to the Centre, we have established an area for growing useful plants and beyond, many varieties of bushes and fruit trees, including banana and plantain, manioc, cacao, hot chili pepper, coffee and wild raspberries.
+Inside the Center learn more about the butterflies that inhabit the region, watching the process of these creatures from eggs to larva or caterpillar to chrysalis or pupa to winged wonder.
+Learn about various species of host plants used by the butterflies to lay eggs and feed the larvae, like passion flowers, birds of paradise, milk weeds and many others in beautiful gardens all around the structure.
+Close to the Centre there is an area for growing useful plants and beyond, many varieties of bushes and fruit trees, including banana and plantain, manioc, cacao, hot chili pepper, coffee and wild raspberries.

-Take advantage of our night hike, as the forest is transformed completely during the night, the sounds and smells are intensified and other senses are awakened.
-On this “night safari”, unlike others, our guests find the beauty in the small details, the croaking of frogs or the hum of insects.
-And if you turn off your flashlight you can observe the sparkling of fireflies in the woods, or listening to the flutter of bats and if you look carefully to the ground the faint glow of bioluminescent fungi (foxfire or fairy fire) surrounding you.
+Take advantage of a night hike, as the forest is transformed completely during the night, the sounds and smells are intensified and other senses are awakened.
+On this “night safari”, unlike others, guests find the beauty in the small details, the croaking of frogs or the hum of insects.
+If you turn off your flashlight you can observe the sparkling of fireflies in the woods, or the fluttering of bats and, if you look carefully, on the ground you will see a faint glow of bioluminescent fungi (foxfire or fairy fire).
 When you turn on the lights again you can see the reflection of hundreds of tiny eyes of insects all around.
-As we continue our way you can hear the call of owls and night birds or the rustling of the branches above you when the kinkajous (Potos flavus), an arboreal mammal relative to the raccoons, open their road through the treetops, searching for ripe fruits.
+Hear the call of owls and night birds or the rustling of the branches above you when the kinkajous (Potos flavus), an arboreal mammal relative to the raccoons, search for ripe fruits through the treetops.

 This is without a doubt an overwhelming experience.
-The excursion begins at 7pm and takes about 45 min to an hour, and you will be back on time to enjoy a delicious dinner.
+The excursion begins at 7pm and takes about 45 min to an hour, and you will be back in time to enjoy a delicious dinner.

 Overnight at Mashpi Lodge (B, L, D)